SuperOfficeDocs/superoffice-docs/docs/api/person/osql/get-persons-from-contact-sodatareader.md

 ---
+title: Retrieve a list of people using SODataReader
-title: get_person_from_contact_sodatareader
+uid: get_person_from_contact_sodatareader
 description: Retrieve a list of people using SODataReader
+author: {github-id}
-author: {github-id}             # Your GitHub alias. so.date: 05.11.2016
+so.date: 05.11.2016
 keywords: sodatareader,person
-so.topic: howto            # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Retrieve a list of people using SODataReader